tastytrade vs. Schwab for Options Trading: Which Is Better?

 - You manage retirement accounts (401k rollover, multiple IRAs) alongside an options account

-For dedicated options traders running the wheel, selling puts, or executing any premium-selling strategy, tastytrade is the better platform.
-It is faster, cheaper at scale, and laser-focused on what you actually need.
-The free closing commissions alone can save hundreds per year for active traders.
+If you're a dedicated premium seller running the wheel, tastytrade is the better platform.
+It's faster, cheaper at scale, and laser-focused on what you actually need.
+The free closing commissions alone can save hundreds per year.

-For investors who trade options as one part of a broader financial life, including banking, retirement planning, and long-term investing, Schwab is the more practical choice.
-You sacrifice some options-specific features and pay slightly more in commissions, but you gain an integrated financial ecosystem that simplifies your overall money management.
+If you trade options as one part of a broader financial life that includes banking, retirement planning, and long-term investing, Schwab is the more practical choice.
+You sacrifice some options-specific features, but you get everything under one roof.

-Many experienced traders solve this by maintaining both accounts: tastytrade for active options trading and Schwab for banking, retirement accounts, and long-term investments.
-If that sounds like unnecessary complexity, start with whichever aligns more closely with your primary use case and expand later if needed.
+Plenty of experienced traders (myself included) maintain both: tastytrade for active options trading, Schwab for banking and retirement accounts.
+If that sounds like overkill, start with whichever fits your primary use case and expand later.

 For a broader overview of all the broker options available, see our best brokers for the wheel strategy guide.